codeinchq/pdf2text-php-client/README.md

 ## Installation

-The recommended way to install the library is through [Composer](http://getcomposer.org):
+The library is available on [Packagist](https://packagist.org/packages/codeinc/pdf2txt-client).
+The recommended way to install it is via Composer:

 ```bash
 composer require codeinc/pdf2txt-client